 gets call will not touch the part of the stack we care about.
 It may overwrite data stored on the stack before

-main is called (such as the frame pointer to the program entry point) but this doesn’t matter since the program should exit right after
+main is called such as the frame pointer to the program entry point but this doesn’t matter since the program exits right after

-I claim that the previous code can be shortened even further like so:
+I claim that it can be shortened even further.

-You might want to pause for a moment and think about why this works before reading on.
-Hint: the title contains a spoiler.
+You should verify that this compiles and behaves as expected.
+As a fun puzzle, pause for a moment and think about why this works before reading on.
+Hint: the title is a spoiler.